g5search/opex-runbook/docs/testing/regression-testing.md

 7. Able to Clear Selected
 8. Able to Delete Selected
 9. Able to Retry Selected Failed Jobs
-10. Job details have the following headings: Selected, Id, State, Name, Attempts Made, Progress, Progressed On, Finished On, Actions
+10. Job details have the following headings: Selected, Id, State, Name, Attempts Made, Progress, Progressed On, Finished On, Actions [example:](https://www.screencast.com/t/cuWAqNQr53iN)
 11. Able to sort by any of the above heads across all queues
-12. Able to successfully "Refresh Hub Token" via button in header
+12. Able to Select Location and select "View Details" button to see more information [example:](https://www.screencast.com/t/lAzfOoPivK)
+13. Able to select "Hide Details" button to collapse details
-13. Able to "Pause All Queues" via button in header
+14. Able to successfully "Refresh Hub Token" & "Pause All Queues" via buttons in header [example:](https://www.screencast.com/t/vye1zarmH)
+15. Able to select "Edit Data" button and edit and save [example:](https://www.screencast.com/t/aP5jjPecIjI2)